XRPLF/xrpl-dev-portal/content/references/protocol-reference/transactions/transaction-types/nftokenmint.md

 html: nftokenmint.html
 parent: transaction-types.html
 blurb: Use TokenMint to issue new NFTs.
-filters:
- - include_code
 labels:
   - Non-fungible Tokens, NFTs
 status: not_enabled
 ---
 # NFTokenMint
 {% include '_snippets/nfts-disclaimer.md' %}

-The `NFTokenMint` transaction creates a `NFToken` object and adds it to the relevant `NFTokenPage` object of the `minter`.
+The `NFTokenMint` transaction creates a [NFToken object][] and adds it to the relevant [NFTokenPage object][] of the `minter`.
 A required parameter to this transaction is the `Token` field specifying the actual token.
 This transaction is the only opportunity the `minter` has to specify any token fields that are defined as immutable (for example, the `TokenFlags`).

 If the transaction is successful, the newly minted token is owned by the account (the `minter` account) that executed the transaction.
 If needed, the server creates a new `NFTokenPage`  for the account and applies a reserve charge.